soi-20/brains/_pages/quotes.md

 “Nest would never have happened if I didn’t get out of the echo chamber of Silicon Valley,”-**Tony Fadell**

+---

+The job of the CEO is to make hard decisions without the support of data, and have the confidence and communication skills to get the company to commit. -**Sam Altman**

 # Network Effect

 The existence of a durable network effect can overcome a lot of potential flaws in a product or business, and conversely the absence of network effects cannot be solved by features or clever customer acquisition strategies.-**Mitch Lasky**

+# Venture Capital

+The best investments look bad but are good.

+Similarly, many investments look good but are bad.
+The easiest way to fool me is with a nice growth graph and an idea that sounds good, but most investors have their weak spots.
+Another trap that a lot of investors fall for is bad founders with impressive credentials.-**Sam Altman**

 # Learning